LucEast/RKEasy/README.md

 ## Usage

 - Cluster Deployment: After configuration, deploy the cluster using the deploy.yml playbook.
-- Cluster Management: Sprinkle offers optional playbooks for adding/removing nodes and updating the cluster.
+- Cluster Management: RKEasy offers optional playbooks for adding/removing nodes and updating the cluster.

 ## Configuration